insolar/observer/README.md

 # Obtain an authorized access to Insolar Platform

-4. Obtain an authorized access to Insolar Platform.

 The Node users need to obtain an authorized access, otherwise they are not able to address the trusted Heavy Material Node on Insolar Platform or to collect the data.

 To obtain it:
 1. [Contact Insolar Team](https://insolar.io/contact) to register as a trusted agent.
 2. After the registration, the Team will send you your login along with a unique link to set your password.
 The link doesn't have a common Web UI and should be addressed via a CLI tool such as Curl.
 3. Set your password using the link.
 Consider this command as the reference example:
    ```
    curl -d '{"login":"your_login", "password":"password_of_your_choice"}' -H "Content-Type: application/json" -X POST https://<api-url>/auth/set-password?code=XXXXXXXXXXXXXXXXX
    ```
-   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The correct expected result is to see no errors returned by Curl.
+   The correct expected result is to see no errors returned by Curl.
-   3. After setting your password, put your login and password into the `observer.yaml` configuration file (see **Build binaries**).
+4. After setting your password, put your login and password into the `/.artifacts/observer.yaml` configuration file (see **Build binaries**).
-   Working with Insolar Platform, your Node instance uses your credentials from `observer.yaml` to obtain an access token to successfully communicate with the Platform.
+   Working with Insolar Platform, your Node instance uses your credentials from `/.artifacts/observer.yaml` to obtain an access token to successfully communicate with the Platform.

 # Build, deploy and monitor